What can teachers do to make the classroom environment more conducive to children’s learning and development?

 Teachers can collaborate with families to create a physical environment that reflects the importance of those families and that promotes a sense of belonging.
 They can do this by:

-- Creating a parent communication board and welcome area in the room to share information
+- Creating a family communication board and welcome area in the room to share information

 - Requesting family pictures to be displayed throughout the classroom and the early childhood center